 People come here for many reasons and do various jobs, but the majority of (western) foreigners come with the purpose to teach.
 I would love to pretend that I know about other occupations in Korea, as I am curious myself!
 However, it is only fair that I write about what I know and have experienced.

 There is a "non-teaching Korea" group on Facebook that puts up various job posting daily, but many of those jobs require you to already be in Korea and have a visa.
 Trust me, all expats wish we could be voice actors, models, musicians, and more, but you will have to do more digging to figure out how to achieve visas that support these jobs.
-If you have a non-teaching job in Korea, by all means, please reach out and let me know the process!
+Check out this post to learn how to get a job other than English Teacher.

 The benefits you'll receive as a teacher might be enough to convince you.